b3rendsh/cxdos/README.md

 ## CXDOS 2

-**Under construction**
+**Demo only**
 DOS for MSX1 and newer machines with limited ROM or RAM resources, the kernel functions are compatible with MSX-DOS 2.
 A demo version is built that will run on a MSX1 with 32K disk ROM and 64K system RAM.

+## Contributions
+Please create an issue if you want to report a bug or have any requests or suggestions.
+Pull requests from forks are currently not supported.

+This is a low priority experimental project and it may take a while before requests are reviewed and/or implemented.

 ## License
-The license terms apply to all material, with the exception of code that is based on existing work by others that is shared publicly and re-used widely without mentioning specific license terms or restrictions.
-The origins of these parts are mentioned in the source code and it's copyright is respected when applicable.
+The Creative Commons license terms apply to all material, with the exception of code that is based on existing work by others.
+The origins of these parts are mentioned in the source code.
+It is believed that these works are being used in accordance with the intentions and/or licensing of their creators.

+The material is shared here for educational and non commercial purposes only.
+It is provided freely and "as it is" in the hope that it will be useful, but without any warranty of any kind, either expressed or implied.
+Use at own risk!